 As I mentioned, the reason why anyone looks to time travel in the first place is either death or separation or loss of a loved one.
 But time travel, on its own, solves nothing.
 The only way to prevent the apocalypse, the hurt, the pain the brokenness; is to avoid the original death and loss that’s the heart of the events at Winden. if you can stop this, you can stop the darkness in “Dark” from ever occurring.
 But even then, are you prepared for the sacrifice(s) required ….

-May I say: I hope you’ll find yourself embracing the time-traveling paradox and celebrating the apocalypse by watching “Dark” very soon.
+May I say: I hope you’ll find yourself embracing the time-travelling paradox and celebrating the apocalypse by watching “Dark” very soon.
 I highly recommend it as suitable for your pandemic lock-down viewing.
 Though do put your younger children to bed first.

 Disclaimer: I have no connection, financial or otherwise with Netflix Inc. or any of its subsidiaries.